 Q. Do you off Financial Aid & Scholarships?

 - Merit -based scholarship awards are based on information collected in the application for admission.
 Scholarship decisions are made beginning in December and completed by April.
 Recipients of such awards are notified via postal mail.
-Merit/need awards are granted to those students who demonstrate high achievement in addition to high financial need based upon information provided through the FASFA form.
+Need-based awards are granted to those students who demonstrate high financial need based upon information provided through the FASFA form.

 - Law students are eligible to apply for Federal Subsidized Stafford Loans, Federal Unsubsidized Stafford Loans, and Federal Direct PLUS Loans through the Federal Direct Student Loan Program.
 Additional information on Financial Aid & Scholarships is available at: www.law.ufl.edu/students/financial/